ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

 So, the fundamental difference between replication and erasure coding is that replication can do destructive updates while erasure coding cannot.
-It would be really annoying if we needed to have two entire implementations of ReplicatedPG, one for each of the two, if there are really only a few fundamental differences:
+It would be really annoying if we needed to have two entire implementations of PrimaryLogPG, one for each of the two, if there are really only a few fundamental differences:

   1. How reads work -- async only, requires remote reads for ec